-Trying out chukar hunting maybe your next public land adventure!
+Trying out chukar hunting could be your next public land adventure

 You’ve heard the rumors.
 You’ve heard that it’s good cardio, that it’s transformative.
 We’ve all seen the bumper sticker, “Real men hunt chukar.”
 Your friend from Idaho says, “It’s a culture unto itself.”
 Your therapist equates chukar hunting with insanity.

 It’s all true.
 Still, for the sane person, chukar hunting can be a good idea.
 Here are three reasons why:

 - You don’t need anyone’s permission.
 Chukar live on public land.
 They also live on private land.
 They’re honeybadgerish on this point.
 But these red-legged devils occupy some of the most “useless” land in the world, which might explain why much of it is public: hot, dry, steep, rocky.
 Sometimes you’ll find cattle on this land, but I wouldn’t want to eat that sinewy, lopsided beef.
 Idaho, Nevada, eastern Oregon, Washington, and Wyoming have hundreds of thousands—if not millions—of BLM and US Forest Service land that anyone can use.
 And chukar call home.